-- Expose the principles of chemical and instrumental methods of food analysis - Expose the methods of chemical and instrumental methods of food analysis - Expose the techniques of chemical and instrumental methods of food analysis
+- Expose the principles of chemical and instrumental methods of food analysis - Expose the methods of chemical and instrumental methods of food analysis - Expose the techniques of chemical and instrumental methods of food analysis b.
+Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - e.
-Modern Tool Usage: Create, select and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - h.
-Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - l.
-Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change. - m.
-Students will be able to conduct innovative and high-quality research to solve emerging problems in food technology by applying scientific knowledge. - n.
+c.
+Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+e.
+Modern Tool Usage: Create, select and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

+h.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

+l.
+Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+m.
+Students will be able to conduct innovative and high-quality research to solve emerging problems in food technology by applying scientific knowledge.

+n.
 Practical and research training imparted to the students will pave way for introducing novel technologies in food processing sectors for global sustenance.

 - 1. Understand the principles behind analytical techniques in food analysis. - 2.
 Know the methods of selecting appropriate techniques in the analysis of food products. - 3.
 Appreciate the role of food analysis in food standards and regulations for the manufacture and the sale of food products - 4.
 Implement food quality control in food industries - 5.
-Familiarize with the current state of knowledge in food analysis
+Familiarize with the current state of knowledge in food analysis fiber and dietary fibre.